CatMuse/HiNote/README.md

 ## Highlighted text retrieval

 When you open a note with highlighted text, the sidebar automatically displays the highlighted text in card format.
 The following three formats of highlight tags are supported: `==`, `<mark>`, and `<span>`.
+Custom formats can also be defined using regular expressions.

 ![Highlighted text retrieval](./doc/highlighted-text-retrieval.jpg)